Apjo/AWSAssociateSolutionsArchitectNotes/README.md

     - AWS Console
     - Programmatic access through SDKs, HTTPS API, and CLI(require Access Key and Secret)
 - User: An end user
-- Group: A collection of users under one set of permissions
+- Group: A collection of users under one set of permissions, makes it easier to manage permissions for users.
+300 groups can be created at any given time, nesting of groups is not allowed.
+A user can be a member of upto 10 groups
 - Roles: Similar to a group, but you can assign both users and AWS resources(EC2).
+No password or access key is assigned It is an identity with permission policies that determine what the identity can and cannot do in AWS.
+An IAM user can assume a role to temporarily take on different permissions.
+An IAM Role can be assigned to a Federated user who signs by using an external identity
 - Policies: document defining 1 or more permissions

 **Each Role has a policy template**.